Relative Entailment Among Probabilistic Implications: Previous work and some related facts

-Whenever an entailment as in Expression~\eqref{eqn:entailment} holds properly, the characterization in Theorem~\ref{th:mainLP} gives a good deal of information about the inclusion relationships that the sets satisfy, and about the values that the $\l_i$ can take.
+Whenever an entailment holds properly, the characterization in Theorem~\ref{th:mainLP} gives a good deal of information about the inclusion relationships that the sets satisfy, and about the values that the $\l_i$ can take.
 In this section we discuss this.
-Note that, from now on, the confidence parameter $\gamma$ is in $(0,1)$ instead of $[0,1]$.